ansys/pyaedt/doc/source/index.rst

 - Complex Coding are demanded to few people across the Globe

-Main advantages of AEDTLib are:
+Main advantages of pyaedt are:
 - Automatic initialization of all the AEDT Objects (from desktop to every single objects like editor, boundaries, etc…)

 - Error Management